ioBroker/ioBroker.socketio/README.md

 [![NPM](https://nodei.co/npm/iobroker.socketio.png?downloads=true)](https://nodei.co/npm/iobroker.socketio/)

-This adapter used by some WEB applications and adapters to communicate with ioBroker using socket.io protocol.
+This adapter used by WEB applications and adapters to communicate with ioBroker using websockets and the socket.io protocol.

+**Important Note: Since v4.0 of this adapter pure Websockets are used exclusively!
+Socket.io is no longer implemented by the socket.io library, but simulated via pure WebSockets!**

 Users can use this adapter to connect their products to ioBroker via web sockets.
-Actually this adapter is used by Flot, Rickshaw, Vis and mobile to extract data from ioBroker.
+Actually this adapter is e.g. used by Flot, Rickshaw, Vis and mobile to extract data from ioBroker.

 You can find in the example [directory](https://github.com/ioBroker/ioBroker.socketio/tree/master/example) simple application that uses this interface to show some data.